WildBamaBoy/minecraft-comes-alive/README.md

 All discussion should remain on the mod's official forum page located on the Minecraft forums.

 ## Contributing
-Any contributions to are welcome.
-Simply clone into your workspace, set it up, make your changes, and submit a pull request for review.
+Any contributions are welcome.
+Simply clone the projet into your workspace, set it up, make your changes, and submit a pull request for review.

 # License
 MCA utilizes a custom license, summarized below.
 The license is also available in-full within the repository.